 On February 29, 2020, I hiked with K2 south to north on Niagara Parkway along the Niagara River, 15 km in all.
 It was a tough hike due to excessive salt near the Falls' area and then no maintenance of pedestrian walkway as we moved away from it.
-We had to hike over snow and … Continue reading A pictorial coverage of winter hiking by K2 and me on Niagara Parkway
+We had to hike over snow and … Continue reading Hiking with K2 along the Niagara Parkway in below freezing, but not quite ‘eight below’, temperatures

 After a day of rain fall, the soggy Bruce Trail started from near the parking lot of Webster Fall Conservation Area near Hamilton, Ontario.
 Initially, it was quite wide offering easy hike for the entire entourage of 11, aging from a 1 -1/2 year old K2, my great white Kuvasz boy, to a 50 year … Continue reading Hiking with dog in Fall season – How to reconnect with nature and colours